RobertMrowiec/surprise-crud/README.md

 As second parameter, it takes router, which You already have imported.

-As last ( at this moment ) parameter, it takes options.
-Options is an object:
+As last ( at this moment ) parameter, it takes options. **THEY ARE OPTIONAL!** Options is an object:
 ```
 {
 	sort: String (You can pass here any name of value from collection.
 Default is 'createDate')